A Quick Fix- Are You Looking For One?

 In many ways conventional medicine offers a quick fix.
 Again, I’m not knocking ALL medications, procedures or treatments.
 Some are totally necessary.
 Sometimes they are the only option or every other possible option has been exhausted.

 But they are not always the only option.
 And they are sometimes given when other options haven’t been explored fully.

 And that’s when I feel a bit icky about the “quick fix”, personally.

 But, it’s personal choice, as ever.

-I’m NOT considering HRT (Hormone Replacement Therapy) during menopause, because there are lots of steps I can take through food, supplements, lifestyle and complementary therapies that I’d much prefer to use.
-HRT could be my quick fix, but I’m not going there.
+I’m not considering conventional HRT (Hormone Replacement Therapy) during menopause, because there are lots of steps I can take through food, supplements, lifestyle and complementary therapies that I’d much prefer to use.
+HRT could be my quick fix, but I’m not choosing it.

 And not just because I feel I’m managing my symptoms just fine.

 The Potential Downsides of a Quick Fix

 No. I wouldn’t consider any quick fix without knowing the risks as well as potential benefits.

 Let’s go back to my example of HRT for my menopause symptoms.